-I have had a studio practice for 28 years.
+I have had a studio practice for over thirty years.
 I painted with oil and metallic pigment on canvas, wood and aluminum panels until 2015 when I began to work with colored pencil.
 I spent two years developing the drawings I am doing now.

 From June 11th to July 2nd, 2019, I was the artist in residence at the Lucid Art Foundation in Inverness, California.
 I had three weeks of solitude, nature and a beautiful studio.

 , 2003, Oil and polychromatic mica pigments on wood, 12 x 14"

 For ten years I worked with powdered interference mica pigments.
 These pigments work by interfering with light waves causing a shift in color depending on the light and angle of viewing.
 By building up many, many thin layers of pigment and oil mediums I was able to achieve a changeable, metal-like surface.

 , 2002, 10" square, Oil and mica pigments on wood

 , 2007, Oil on aluminum, 12 x 12"

 I got my hands on some aluminum and spent around a decade enjoying the challenge of painting on metal.